dg-gh/welp_library/docs/welp_link_node.md

 	L.notify_all_observer_nodes(msg, target_label)

-Sends a notification to every subscriber labelled target_label with msg as the message.
+Sends a notification to every subscriber with label equal to target_label and with msg as the message.

+	L.notify_all_observer_nodes(msg, Pr)

+Sends a notification to every subscriber with labels that satisfy predicate Pr and with msg as the message.

 ### Adding subscribers